+b.
 Duties

-Describe how the LLT promotes literacy within the school
+1. Describe how the LLT or similar group promotes literacy within the school, if applicable.

 All reading endorsed teachers promote literacy within the school with PLC's, use of reading curriculums throughout the school day, teacher consultation and collaboration, and reading buddies.